Over $400 Million Recovered For Our Clients “Roger K. Gelb is one of the area’s most respected and sought-after legal minds” – Washingtonian Magazine

 Understanding Your Rights as a Passenger or Driver

 Your options differ depending on your role in the crash.
+If you are a passenger, your rights differ from if you are a driver.
 Below, we carefully examine your rights and options for each role.

 What to Do as a Passenger

 When no one blames you for the accident, the question becomes, who is at fault?
 Who can we hold responsible for your injuries?
 Do they have insurance?
+We have had many cases where a passenger is clearly not at fault by nature of their role in the accident, yet both insurance companies deny responsibility for the accident.
 If your Uber is in an accident and a third party is at fault, that is who we will sue for your injuries.
-But you still have options if they flee the scene without you getting their information.
+If they flee the scene without you getting their information, you still have options.

-Even if you do not have your own vehicle, you can use Uber’s insurance policy for the car you are in for its uninsured motorist coverage.
+Even if you do not own your own vehicle, you can use Uber’s insurance policy on the car you were in for its uninsured motorist coverage.

 If the driver of your vehicle, your own Uber driver, is at fault, you will make a claim against him.
 Of course, he will use Uber’s insurance policy as he is covered if he is on an active ride with Uber.
-Please contact our experienced Washington, DC, ride-share injury claims lawyers for a free consultation today.
+Please contact Gelb & Gelb today for a free consultation.

 What to Do as a Driver